squillero/microgp4/docs/CONTRIBUTING.md

 We try to use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.

-If you published a papers using any version of MicroGP, please let us know the exact reference.
+If you published a papers using any version of MicroGP, please let us know the exact reference (i.e., the [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)).

 Anyhow, feel free to write us an email describing your story.